TotalPanther317/steelseries-sonar-api/README.md

 6. Piece these together like this: 'Lautsprecher,Device,Render,Realtek(R) Audio'
 7. Open devices.py and navigate to the function 'getSecondary' and location the line 'location = file_text.find(...)'
 8. Now replace the text in the brackets with the String you got out of 6.

+### Secondary audio device
+Just repeat the steps for the primary device and use the device you want as a secondary output instead.
+It will then go into the function 'getSecondary', also into the 'location' variable.